programingjd/tiered_server/README.md

 - `STATIC_GITHUB_WEBHOOK_TOKEN`

+If the request comes from a github server, then the server assumes that it is a webhook, and the endpoint doesn't matter.
+If the webhook endpoint is proxied via cloudflare, then the endpoint should be `/github_push_webhook`.

 If you set that up, then updating the static content is simply done by pushing the updates to the appropriate branch.<br>
-Otherwise, you need to restart the server to have it pull up the new content.
+Otherwise, you can also call `https://localhost/github_push_webhook` from the server and of course you can simply restart the server to have it pull up the new content.

 <br>